-UCSB is able to offer campus housing in the residence halls to all incoming undergraduate students.
-If you are arriving prior to your residence hall move-in date, you may be able to stay in the student hotel.
+UCSB is able to offer campus housing in the residence halls to incoming undergraduate students.
+If you are arriving prior to your residence hall move-in date, you may be able to stay in September Temporary Housing.

 Visit the Housing and Residential Services web page to find out more about UCSB's housing options.
 They are specialists and very willing to help you.

 Off Campus Housing